Robust Invariant Sets Computation for Switched Discrete-Time Polynomial Systems: Abstract

 \section{Abstract}

-In this paper we systematically study the problem of computing robust invariant sets for switched discrete-time polynomial systems subject to state constraints from theoretical and computational perspectives.\footnote{A switched system is defined by a family of subsystems and a switching rule orchestrating the switching between subsystems.} A robust invariant set of interest in this paper is a set of states such that every possible trajectory starting from it never violates a specified state constraint, regardless of actions of perturbations.
-We show that the maximal robust invariant set can be characterized as the zero level set of the unique bounded solution to a modified Bellman equation.
-The uniqueness property of the solution facilitates use of existing numerical methods to solve the Bellman equation for an appropriate number of state variables in order to obtain an approximation of the maximal robust invariant set.
-Especially when there is only one subsystem in the switched system, the solution to the derived equation can be Lipschitz continuous.
-We further relax the equation into a system of inequalities and encode these inequality constraints using sum of squares decomposition for polynomials.
-This results in the computation of robust invariant sets by solving a single semi-definite program, which can be addressed via interior point methods in polynomial time.
+In this paper we study the robust invariant sets generation problem for discrete-time switched polynomial systems subject to disturbance inputs within the optimal control framework.
+A robust invariant set of interest is a set of states such that every possible trajectory starting from it never leaves a specified safe set, regardless of actual disturbances.
+The maximal robust invariant set is shown to be the zero level set of the unique bounded solution to a Bellman type equation, which is a functional equation being widely used in discrete-time optimal control.
+This is the main contribution of this work.
+The uniqueness of bounded solutions enables us to solve the derived Bellman type equation using numerical methods such as the value iteration, which provides an approximation of the maximal robust invariant set.
+In order to increase the scalability of the Bellman equation based method, a semi-definite program, which is constructed based on the derived Bellman type equation, is also implemented to synthesize robust invariant sets.
 Finally, three examples demonstrate the performance of our methods.